mmhapp/mmhapp/README.md

 ### Education

 Master of Science (Technology),
-Biomedical Engineering and Health Technology, University of Turku,
+Biomedical Engineering and Health Technology,
+University of Turku,
 Sept 2024–Aug 2025

 Bachelor of Science (Technology),
-Biomedical Engineering and Health Technology, University of Turku,
-Sept 2021–May 2024

-Master of Science (Technology),
 Biomedical Engineering and Health Technology,
 University of Turku,
-Sept 2024–Aug 2025

-Bachelor of Science (Technology)
-Biomedical Engineering and Health Technology
-University of Turku
 Sept 2021–May 2024

 <!--